hyeok-jong/bio/Readme.md

 Since github has online-juptyer interpreter (viewer)
+and also, just `git clone` done.